algorand/indexer/docs/rfc/0003-importer-interface.md

 	// It is called during initialization of an importer plugin such as setting up network connections, file buffers etc.
 	Init(ctx context.Context, cfg plugins.PluginConfig, logger *logrus.Logger) error

+	// Config returns the configuration options used to create an Importer.
+Initialized during Init.
+	Config() plugins.PluginConfig

 	// Close function is used for closing network connections, files, flushing buffers etc.
 	Close() error